MiriamEsteve/GSSTDA/README.md

 ```

 Another option to execute the second step of the process.
 Create a object "data_object" with the require information.
-This could be used when you do not want to apply DGSA (RBR, duda).
+This could be used when you do not want to apply DGSA.

 ```{r}
 # Create data object